esa/nanosat-mo-framework/docs/source/apps/parameters.rst

 ==========
 Parameters
 ==========

+.. contents:: Table of contents
+    :local:

 Parameters can be used to capture or influence the current state of the spacecraft or your app.
 In the case of our example app, the parameters will be the gains for the RGB colour channels and the exposure time of the camera.

-.. contents:: Table of contents

 Defining parameters
 -------------------